TehMuffinMoo/ibPS/docs/BloxOne/BloxOne DDI/Revoke-B1DHCPConfigProfile.md

 # Revoke-B1DHCPConfigProfile

 ## SYNOPSIS
-Removes a DHCP Config Profile from one or more BloxOneDDI hosts
+Removes a DHCP Config Profile from one or more NIOS-X Hosts

 ## SYNTAX